 Yes.
 We are a teaching orchestra; we welcome anyone who genuinely loves music and wants to experience the fun of group play!
-Although it does help if you already have at least basic sight-reading skills and some level of familiarity with your instrument (we recommend a minimum of 1 year’s worth of lessons), it is more important that you possess a healthy sense of humor and a fair amount of patience.
+Although it does help if you already have at least basic sight-reading skills and some level of familiarity with your instrument, it is more important that you possess a healthy sense of humor and a fair amount of patience.

-We are a no judgment zone.
-Some pieces may be more challenging than other and may take some players longer to master.
+We are a no-judgment zone.
+Some pieces may be more challenging than others and may take some players longer to master.
 We have all been there!
 Not mastering a piece is also ok.
-Relaxing and enjoying and working towards a goal of playing more notes with each week is a perfectly worthwhile goal!
+Relaxing and enjoying and working towards a goal of playing more notes each week is a perfectly worthwhile goal!

 Am I too advanced?

-If you have ever been paid to play your instrument, recently graduated with a degree in performance, or have been playing since elementary school, we are probably not the group for you.
+If you have ever been paid to play your instrument or recently graduated with a degree in performance, we are probably not the group for you.

 Because we do not audition, our ensemble consists of a range of technical abilities and notational literacy.
 Sometimes this requires tolerance, flexibility, and the use of techniques that accommodate all players.
 We aim to create a safe and welcoming environment for adults coming late or recently returning to music.
 We are always accepting new members; some are seasoned, experienced players who want to enjoy their music in new company and others are new to music playing and have never played in an orchestra before.